sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 }
 ~~~

 It is possible to define an implicit value without defining an attribute.
-This attribute is automatically named `'value'` and can be of String or int type.
+This attribute is automatically named `value` and can be of String or int type.
 This attribute will be stored in database as identifier for the enum.

 ~~~
 enum Gender {